yeofrancis/yeofrancis/README.md

 - 🔭 I’m currently working on Dockerizing Continious Integration / Continious Delivery
 - 🌱 I’m currently learning everything on DevOps with Docker and Kubernetes 👇( see below )
-- 🤔 I’m looking to collaborate on Cloud projects
+- 🤔 I’m looking to collaborate on Azure and AWS Cloud and Python projects
 - 👯 I’ll volunteer to provision cloud resources using Terraform on any GitHub repository
-- 🥅 2023 Goals: To achieve 4 Cloud certifications and build a Python game
+- 🥅 2024 Goals: achieve AZ-305 and AZ-700 Cloud certifications, start building a Python game or app
 - :gift_heart: Share and Provide to communities
-- 💬 Ask me about anything about Agile and Scrum Master
+- 💬 Try me about anything on Securities Investment and Operation
-- 😄 Pronouns: Build it and they will come
+- 😄 Pronouns: Nothin can't be learn.
+Build it and they will come
-- ⚡ Fun fact: Farming while in Northern Thailand for holiday.
+- ⚡ Fun and Relax time: Join me in a Street Fighter game or a drinking session.

 <h1 align="left">Language and Tools</h1>